Recombination-activating gene: Evolution

 Although the transposon origins of these genes are well-established, there is still no consensus on when the ancestral RAG1/2 locus became present in the vertebrate genome.
 Because agnathans (a class of jawless fish) lack a core RAG1 element, it was traditionally assumed that RAG1 invaded after the agnathan/gnathostome split 1001 to 590 million years ago (MYA).
 However, the core sequence of RAG1 has been identified in the echinoderm Strongylocentrotus purpuratus (purple sea urchin), the amphioxi Branchiostoma floridae (Florida lancelet).
 Sequences with homology to RAG1 have also been identified in Lytechinus veriegatus (green sea urchin), Patiria minata (sea star), the mollusk Aplysia californica, and protostomes including oysters, mussels, ribbon worms, and the non-bilaterian cnidarians.
 These findings indicate that the Transib family transposon invaded multiple times in non-vertebrate species, and invaded the ancestral jawed vertebrate genome about 500 MYA.
-It is hypothesized that the absence of RAG-like genes in jawed vertebrates and urochordates is due to horizontal gene transfer or gene loss in certain phylogenetic groups due to conventional vertical transmission.
+It is hypothesized that the absence of RAG-like genes in jawless vertebrates and urochordates is due to horizontal gene transfer or gene loss in certain phylogenetic groups due to conventional vertical transmission.
 Recent analysis has shown the RAG phylogeny to be gradual and directional, suggesting an evolutionary path that relies on vertical transmission.
-This hypothesis suggests that the RAG1/2-like pair may have been present in its current form in most metazoan lineages and was lost in the jawed vertebrate and urochordate lineages.
+This hypothesis suggests that the RAG1/2-like pair may have been present in its current form in most metazoan lineages and was lost in the jawless vertebrate and urochordate lineages.
 There is no evidence that the V(D)J recombination system arose earlier than the vertebrate lineage.
 It is currently hypothesized that the invasion of RAG1/2 is the most important evolutionary event in terms of shaping the gnathostome adaptive immune system vs. the agnathan variable lymphocyte receptor system.